launchflow/launchflow/docs/src/app/page.md

 subtitle: Launch applications to AWS / GCP with minimal configuration
 ---

-LaunchFlow is an open source command line tool that deploys websites, APIs, and other applications to AWS and GCP.
+LaunchFlow is an open source command line tool that deploys APIs, web apps, and other applications to AWS and GCP.
 All of the deployment options are configured by default, but fully customizable with Python + Terraform.

 Use the Python SDK to define your infrastructure in code, then run lf deploy to deploy your application to a dedicated VPC environment in your cloud account.